What Is a Financial Aid Appeal?

 For most families, this award letter dictates whether they will be able to afford the cost of college.

-It’s critical that families know their options once they receive their award letters, so it is best to be prepared with information about their finances even before the letter arrives in case financial aid appeals will need to be drafted.
+It’s critical that families know their options once they receive their award letters, so it is best to be prepared with information about their finances even before the letter arrives in case you choose to complete the financial aid appeal process.

 What You Need to Know About the Financial Aid Award Letter

 A financial aid award letter will arrive either with the offer of admission or shortly after your student receives their offer.
 Within the award letter you will find the cost of attending the college, what you will be expected to pay or the EFC (Expected Family Contribution) and any financial assistance the college is offering to bridge the gap between what you are expected to pay and the cost of attendance.

 But lurking within the award letter can often be some practices colleges use when filling their admission quotas.
 Colleges use their practices to lure students into accepting their offer of admission or discourage those students who were only offered admission to fill their quota or inflate their numbers from deciding to attend.

 Front loading happens when a college makes a generous financial aid award upon acceptance.
-When the student returns the following year, they will find the college has dropped their previously award grants and scholarships.
+When the student returns the following year, they will find the college has dropped their previously awarded grants and scholarships.
 That’s why it’s crucial that you ask these questions before accepting an award:

 - Is the grant or scholarships renewable?
 What your student needs is for the money to follow him through college until graduation.
 Find out the maximum number of years the award will be renewable.